COVID-19 Procedures in School

 Pupil Well-Being

-We know that children may feel nervous or anxious about returning to school and adjusting to life during the pandemic.
-We are placing as much focus on their social and emotional well-being as on their academic learning and will work with you regarding any specific issues that arise.
+We will continue to prioritise children’s social and emotional well-being alongside their academic learning and will work with you regarding any specific issues that arise.

 Hygiene and Handwashing